oliverproud/oliverproud.github.io/_posts/2020-01-22-draft-ml-questions-post.md

 **Supervised Learning:**

 The dataset is a collection of labelled examples, each example **x** is a feature vector.
-The goal of a supervised machine learning algorithm is to use this labelled dataset to train a model that takes a feature vector **x** as input and output a label that best matches this feature vector.
+The goal of a supervised machine learning algorithm is to use this labelled dataset to train a model that takes a feature vector **x** as input and output a label or labels that best match this feature vector.

 **Unsupervised Learning:**